The Ultimate Guide to Make-Ahead One-Pot Meals for Every Camping Trip

 One-Pot Chicken Burrito Bowls

-At home, cook rice and seasoned chicken with corn and beans.
-Let it cool, then pack in containers.
-At camp, reheat over your stove or eat cold with salsa and cheese.
-Protein and carbs keep you energized all afternoon.
+At home, make rice and seasoned chicken with corn and beans.
+Let it cool, then put it in containers.
+At camp, you can reheat it on the stove or eat it cold with cheese and salsa.
+Carbs and protein give you energy all afternoon.

 Veggie Fried Rice Cups

-Use leftover rice and toss it with peas, carrots, and soy sauce.
-Pack into individual cups or containers.
-At lunchtime, either reheat or enjoy cold — both work beautifully.
+Mix leftover rice with peas, carrots, and soy sauce.
+Put in separate cups or containers.
+You can either reheat it or eat it cold at lunch.
+Both work great.

 Campfire Chili Mac

-Combine pre-cooked pasta with chili and heat in one pot.
-This hearty meal is perfect when you return from a long morning on the trail.
-The flavors stay rich and comforting.
+Put pre-cooked pasta and chilli in a pot and heat them up together.
+This filling meal is great for when you get back from a long morning on the trail.
+The flavours stay strong and comforting.

 Dinner: Warm One-Pot Comfort Foods